Meet the ‘Haley Voters for Harris’ who could tip the election

 “On the issues that are really most key to our voters, [Ms. Harris] has positioned herself as someone who will govern from the center,” says Craig Snyder, national and Pennsylvania director for Haley Voters for Harris.

-Across the country, more than 4 million people voted for former South Carolina Gov. Nikki Haley in the Republican primaries.
-Now, in a neck-and-neck presidential race, Vice President Kamala Harris is making a play for those very voters.
+Across the United States, more than 4 million people voted for former South Carolina Gov. Nikki Haley in the Republican primaries.
+Now, in a neck and neck presidential race, Vice President Kamala Harris is making a play for those very voters.

 Instead of coalescing behind former President Donald Trump as the presumptive nominee, a notable share of Republican voters cast their primary ballots for Ms. Haley, even after she’d long suspended her campaign – in some states amounting to double-digit support.

 Mr. Trump has appeared unconcerned about winning that voting bloc, which could be the difference-maker in several swing states.
-Last week on “Fox and Friends,” the former president dismissed a question about Haley supporters who remain reluctant to give him their support.
+Last week on “Fox & Friends,” the former president dismissed a question about Haley supporters who remain reluctant to give him their support.
 “I beat Nikki Haley.
 I beat everyone else, too – badly,” Mr. Trump said.
 “Nikki is helping us already.”

 Why We Wrote This